viperleed/viperleed/doc/content/basics/example_systems/Cu(111)-Te.rst

 Fine DISPLACEMENTS and Search Parameters
 ========================================

-We should follow up by running a second, less coarse, optimization.
+Since in the former fit no parameter value reached the edge of the respective variation range, we should follow up by running a second, less coarse, optimization.
 For this stage, a choice of 10 pm range with 1 pm steps (0.1 Å range with 0.01 Å steps) should be reasonable:

 .. literalinclude :: /_static/example_systems/Cu(111)-Te/DISPLACEMENTS_rough_2